rabbitmq/rabbitmq-website/site/web-stomp.md

 ## <a id="examples"/>Examples (RabbitMQ-Web-Stomp-Examples)

-Few simple Web-Stomp examples are provided as a [RabbitMQ-Web-Stomp-Examples](http://hg.rabbitmq.com/rabbitmq-web-stomp-examples/file/default/) plugin.
+A few simple Web-Stomp examples are provided as a [RabbitMQ-Web-Stomp-Examples](http://hg.rabbitmq.com/rabbitmq-web-stomp-examples/file/default/) plugin.
 To get it running follow the installation instructions above and enable the plugin: